enonic/old-xp-doc/doc/reference/toolbox/index.rst

-      reindex            Reindex content in search indices for the given repository and branches. restore            Restores a snapshot of a previous state of the repository. snapshot           Stores a snapshot of the current state of the repository.
+      reindex            Reindex content in search indices for the given repository and branches. restore            Restores a snapshot of a previous state of the repository. snapshot           Stores a snapshot of the current state of the repository. upgrade            Upgrade a dump to the current version.
+The upgraded dump will be written to a 'upgraded' folder in current directory

   See 'toolbox help <command>' for more information on a specific command.